 Springtime Toothaches | Allergies and Sinus Pressure in Iowa

-Seasonal allergies can stuff up your day.
+Seasonal allergies can obnoxiously stuff up your day.
 Though we’re all for the warmer months, the allergies they bring are not so welcome.
-When the weather starts to warm, sneezes and wheezes are all too common.
+When the weather starts to heat up, sneezes and wheezes are all too common.
 Toothaches are also common when allergies are in town.
 See how a toothache, allergies, and sinus pressure all go hand-in-hand.

 When the winters are icy-cold for months on end, plants freeze over, and so does pollen.
-When the winters are mild, the grasses can grow at a small degree all year round.
+When the winters are mild, grasses can grow at a small degree all year round.
 That means they continue to let off pollen all year.
 In either situation, springtime thaws what’s left after winter.
-The grasses and weeds paired with the wind toss irritants for miles.
+Grasses and weeds paired with the wind toss irritants for miles.
 Your body doesn’t like when you inhale these tiny particles of pollen and dust.
-It tries its best to keep the harmful stuff out and releases chemicals called, “histamines.”
+It tries its best to keep the harmful stuff out and releases chemicals called histamines.
 This results in:

 - Itchy eyes

 - Sinus pressure

 - And an overall increase in mucus production

 Springtime means environmental irritants are out in full force.
 The body’s response to an allergy is to absorb the outside irritant in mucus.
 This can cause serious congestion and grief.
 A side effect of this is more pressure in your maxillary sinus area which islocated under your cheekbones.
 Your back molars are also in the same area.
 So, when there’s pressure built up, tooth pain is almost inevitable.

 DON’T IGNORE ALLERGIES AND SINUS PRESSURE

 Some allergy sufferers link their mouth misery to tooth decay.
 But they forget that allergies and sinus pressure are related!
 Your dentist can always tell if it’s simply sinus pressure or something more.